mendix/docs/content/en/docs/developerportal/control-center/_index.md

 {{< figure src="/attachments/developerportal/control-center/security-contact.png" >}}

-Select **Edit** to edit the Security Contact's **Name**.
+Click **Edit** to edit the Security Contact's **Name**.

-Select **Delete contact** to delete the existing Security Contact.
+Click **Delete** to delete the existing Security Contact.
 This is the first step in changing a validated Security Contact.
 After you make the deletion, you can add the new Security Contact.

 ### 6.2 Mendix Admins